 What’s the risk?

-3. Align the company towards a product launch
+3. Align the company toward a product launch

 Preparing for a product launch often gets lost in the prose of day-to-day revenue operations.
 But what better time to get buy-in from all other departments?
 What other way to manage expectations for the launch?

-Aligning the company means that everybody knows that you’re about to launch the product and is ready when you push that big red “launch” button.
+Aligning the company means everybody knows that you’re about to launch the product and is ready when you push that big, red “launch” button.

 So no more “marketing didn’t give us any materials,” no more “sales have no idea what they’re selling,” and no more support reps desperately seeking answers throughout the company.
 Nobody needs that kind of drama.